More Active Learning documents

-Facilitating a Think/Pair/Share activity in a remote learning environment
+Facilitating a Think/Pair/Share activity in an online learning environment

 Time and Effort

 |Student Activity Time||Low|

 Think/Pair/Share poses a question, asks students to reflect on the question, and has them share their ideas with others.
 Think has students reflect on their response to the question before speaking so as to organize their thoughts.
 Pair and Share ask students to compare and contrast their thoughts with a small group (often a single partner) and rehearse their responses before sharing with a larger group or whole class.

 Use it when you want...